Live and Let Die (album): Background

-After the release of Wanted: Dead or Alive tensions arose between Kool G Rap and Polo Rather than using the same formula that he used on his two previous albums, Kool G Rap decided to give Live and Let Die a cinematic feel with each song telling a different story and providing backdrops for the respective scenes.
+After the release of Wanted: Dead or Alive, tensions arose between Kool G Rap and DJ Polo.
+Rather than using the same formula that he used on his two previous albums, Kool G Rap decided to give Live and Let Die a cinematic feel with each song telling a different story and providing backdrops for the respective scenes.
 He recruited several non-East Coast artists to assist him on the album, such as West Coast emcee Ice Cube and his cohort, producer Sir Jinx, and Southern emcees such as Scarface and Bushwick Bill (from the Geto Boys).
 Although the album was originally intended to be released in 1991; its original release encountered several dilemmas due to record label issues, and the album's controversial content.
 Cold Chillin' Records, which was Kool G Rap and DJ Polo's main record label, was caught up in a legal battle with fellow Cold Chillin' artist Biz Markie over sampling rights, and Warner Bros.
 Records, which was its distributor, was involved in the Ice-T "Cop Killer" controversy.
 Due to Live and Let Die's cover art and song content, both labels were reluctant to give the album a release, as they didn't want to get themselves into any more legal troubles.
 While the project was on hold, Kool G Rap spent almost one year re-writing and recording until the LP was finally released in late 1992.